PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 by Hongcheng Zhao (西北兆)

+All we do is to make our children proud of being part of this community.
+Our youth have become an important part of rebuilding our community.

 ### Reflections of College Applications under Pandemic

 by successful early action/decision applicants

+College application is the time to harvest from the growth even since preschool.

-### From Motivation to Taking Actions: Volunteering Opportunities
+### From Actions to Motivation: Volunteerism

 by President's Volunteer Service Award recipients

+Regardless of what you want to get motivated about, the answer always begins with action.
+Action is the impetus for motivation.
+Action is the precursor to motivation.

 ### Breakup Sessions

 You can choose the group when being prompted

->Q&A on Community, OCC and Parenting with Hongcheng and other OCC Board Of Directors
+1. Q&A on Community, OCC and Parenting with Hongcheng and other OCC Board Of Directors

->College Application Preparation
+2. College Application Preparation

->Volunteering
+3. Volunteering

->Meeting Up with Post Graduates for Career and Their Reflections
+4. Meeting Up with Post Graduates for Career and their Reflections

 ### Logo designed by [Olando Lin](https://www.linkedin.com/in/olando-lin-3696ab37/)